mikeizbicki/ucr-cs100/tutorials/videoguide/README.md

 ####Spectacle App: Using the terminal and `vim` in one screen
 [![Alt text for your video](http://img.youtube.com/vi/-PWJe6vr0rk/0.jpg)](https://www.youtube.com/watch?v=-PWJe6vr0rk)

-One of the first things I noticed about Vim that I initially disliked was that it took over the terminal when I used it.
+One of the first things I noticed about `vim` that I initially disliked was that it took over the terminal when I used it.
-I thought that I would have to close Vim each time I wanted to test if my program could run correctly.
+I thought that I would have to close `vim` each time I wanted to test if my program could run correctly.
 To get around this issue, I started using two terminals instead of just one while I was programming.
-I would run Vim using the first terminal and would run the executable in the second.
+I would run `vim` using the first terminal and would run the executable in the second.
-It was as simple as using `:w` to save on Vim instead of using `:wq` to save and quit.
+It was as simple as using `:w` to save on `vim` instead of using `:wq` to save and quit.
-I could now test my code without ever having to close Vim.
+I could now test my code without ever having to close `vim`.